platformio/platformio-core/docs/envvars.rst

 PlatformIO uses it to disable prompts and progress bars.
 In other words, ``CI=true`` automatically setup :envvar:`PLATFORMIO_DISABLE_PROGRESSBAR` to ``true``.

+.. envvar:: PLATFORMIO_AUTH_TOKEN

+Allows to specify Personal Authentication Token that could be used for automatic login in to :ref:`cmd_account`.
+It is very useful for :ref:`ci` systems and :ref:`pio_remote` operations where you are not able manually authorize.

+You can get own Personal Authentication Token using :ref:`cmd_account_token` command.

 .. envvar:: PLATFORMIO_FORCE_COLOR